 - A. The District shall provide, on a non-contributory basis, a group Life and Accidental Death and Dismemberment Insurance Plan.
-Coverage shall be for three times the member's annual salary rounded to the next higher \$1,000 to a maximum of \$100,000.
+Coverage shall be for three times the member's annual salary rounded to the next higher \$1,000 to a maximum of \$100,000 as described in the insurance policy between the District and the insurance carrier.
 In the event of an accidental death, the insurance shall pay an additional amount equal to the basic life insurance amount.
-The program of benefits will be described in a master contract between the District and the insurance carrier. - B. Members may purchase, at their expense, and at the then current group rate, supplemental term life insurance in an amount equal to the difference between three times their annual salary and \$100,000.
-Member contributions shall be made by payroll deduction. - C. Members may purchase, at their expense, at the then current rates, life insurance for eligible dependents in accordance with current Alaska Statutes and as described in a master contract between the District and the insurance carrier. - D. Upon termination, a member may elect to convert the life insurance coverage provided by the District during the period of the member's employment.
+The program of benefits will be described in the insurance policy between the District and the insurance carrier. - B. Members may purchase, at their expense, and at the then current group rate, supplemental term life insurance in an amount equal to the difference between three times their annual salary and \$100,000.
+Member contributions shall be made by payroll deduction.

+- C. Members may purchase, at their expense, at the then current rates, life insurance for eligible dependents in accordance with current Alaska Statutes and as described in the insurance policy between the District and the insurance carrier. - D. Upon termination, a member may elect to convert the life insurance coverage provided by the District during the period of the member's employment.
 If such election is made, the terminated member shall pay all the premiums for the insurance.
 The conversion rate shall be established by the insurance carrier.
-The maximum face value of such insurance may not exceed that of the coverage in force on the member immediately prior to the member's termination. - E. A member on an approved long-term unpaid leave of absence may elect to continue the life insurance coverage in force during the member's employment.
-If such election is made, the member shall pay all premiums for the insurance at the then current group rate.
+The maximum face value of such insurance may not exceed that of the coverage in force on the member immediately prior to the member's termination.